OscarAspelin95/anova_rs/README.md

 This project is still in very early development so expect things to change.
 The priority list is as follows:
 - [x] Improve the temperature C <-> F display.
 - [ ] Bugfixes.
 There is a few I know of and more will probably appear.
-- [ ] Add tests.
-There are currently NO tests at all.
+- [ ] Add more tests.
+There are currently very few tests.
 - [ ] UI tweaks.
 Change some colors, make the control more ergonomic.
-- [ ] Temperature plot.
-A line plot of the current temperature -> target tempreature.
+- [ ] Improve APC_PAYLOAD struct to handle temperature conversion more ergonomically.
 - [x] Refactor API
 - [ ] Move API to separate crate?